Metamath Proof Explorer

 A very similar notation, namely ( y | x ) ph , was introduced in Bourbaki's Set Theory (Chapter 1, Description of Formal Mathematic, 1953).

 In most books, proper substitution has a somewhat complicated recursive definition with multiple cases based on the occurrences of free and bound variables in the wff.
 Instead, we use a single formula that is exactly equivalent and gives us a direct definition.
-We later prove that our definition has the properties we expect of proper substitution (see theorems sbequ , sbcom2 and sbid2v ).
+We later prove that our definition has the properties we expect of proper substitution (see Theorems sbequ , sbcom2 and sbid2v ).

 Note that our definition is valid even when x and t are replaced with the same variable, as sbid shows.
 We achieve this by applying twice Tarski's definition sb6 which is valid for disjoint variables, and introducing a dummy variable y which isolates x from t , as in dfsb7 with respect to sb5 .
 We can also achieve this by having x free in the first conjunct and bound in the second, as the alternate definition dfsb1 shows.
 Another version that mixes free and bound variables is dfsb3 .
 When x and t are distinct, we can express proper substitution with the simpler expressions of sb5 and sb6 .